 Some states require drivers to purchase personal injury protection to cover expenses incurred as a result of an injury suffered in an auto accident.
 In other states, personal auto insurance companies offer this insurance coverage as an optional purchase.
 Our agents can help you determine what coverage, if any, will apply under your PIP insurance should you be injured while driving for a ride-sharing service.

 A typical personal auto insurance policy is not designed to cover your injuries if they occur while you are using your car as a “livery conveyance.”
 The extra money you earn driving for the service may seem insignificant should you suffer an uninsured loss.
-For information about how to protect yourself before you take that first fare, contact us at Morrow Insurance Agency.
+For information about how to protect yourself before you take that first fare, contact us at Morrow Insurance.